 Note that you can only receive postal mail at a post office.

 Also called a centralized mailbox, an independent mailbox where your package is received and processed.
 Every neighborhood has centralized mailboxes.
 So, if you move to a new area, you can use the pack-and-ship mailbox there as your personal or business address for receiving packages.

 The only issue is that you’re tied to them.
 So if the pack and ship mailbox center goes out of business, you’d be forced to do a change of address.

 3. Virtual office

 We’ve already discussed what a virtual office is.
 It can help you save costs while offering you a more professional image even as you work from home.
-In addition, you’ll have other office-related services like message taking and call answering.
+In addition, you’ll have other office-related services like message-taking and call-answering.

 4. Virtual mailbox

-Some people regard the virtual office and virtual mailbox as the same, but they’re different.
+Some people regard the virtual office and virtual mailbox as the same but different.
 The virtual mailbox is more or less the Internet version of a mailing address.
 You get to receive your mail at a remote location, plus you can view the parcels on your device wherever you are.